LaunchCodeEducation/linux/content/git/walkthrough/git-branching/index.md

 ![git-checkout](pictures/git-checkout.png?classes=border)

-Run the command `git checkout new-branch`.
+Run the command `git checkout fix-bug`.
 Once more check your current branch status with the `git branch` command.

-Now that you are on your newly created branch you can begin to add content safely.
+Now that you are on your newly created branch you can begin to add content without directly affecting the master branch of development.

 {{% notice note %}}
-Branching is a crucial compenent when working with projects under version control.
-Branching allows you to diverge from the master or main branch of a project directory so that you can make changes safely.
 It is best practice to always create a new branch when adding content to a project.
 {{% /notice %}}

 ### Best Branching Practices